IgnaLog/mern-stack-tasks/readme.md

-# MERN Stack Task App
+# MERN Stack Tasks App

 This application belongs to the set of tutorials made with React.